 Look, hiring right is very hard.
 I know that.
 (That’s why I’m a firm believer in hiring HR specialists to handle the initial screening and recruitment and help with the interviewing.)

-Hopefully this piece will help you avoid a lot of costly trial and error when hiring a marketing person.
+Hopefully this piece will help you avoid costly trial and error when hiring a marketing person.
 And maybe a great, well-rounded marketing generalist will find the perfect position that will lead to fame and fortune.
+In either case, it helps to have a strategic branding company on your side, as well.

 About the author…

 John Furgurson is one of those valuable generalists.
-He cut his teeth in the direct response business and has worked in corporate film, advertising of all kinds, content marketing, PR, social media and just about every other specialty under the big branding umbrella.
-You can hire him to lead your marketing team, and then just add a couple specialists in supporting roles.
+He cut his teeth in the direct response advertising and has done corporate film, advertising of all kinds, content marketing, PR, social media and just about every other specialty under the big branding umbrella.
+So if you’re still wondering how to hire the right marketing person, hire him to lead your marketing team, and then just add a couple specialists in supporting roles.